The Referendum Backlash Begins

 — Haider Al-Abadi (@HaiderAlAbadi) September 24, 2017

-Iran closed its airspace to flights from Iraqi Kurdistan over the weekend at the request of the Iraqi government, and Turkey is considering doing the same.
+Iran closed its airspace to flights to and from Iraqi Kurdistan over the weekend at the request of the Iraqi government, and Turkey is considering doing the same.

 None of this should come as a shock, since all of these governments have been warning very loudly and publicly that this is how they planned to react if the vote went ahead.
 These responses to a referendum may seem excessive and even absurd, but it tells us how intensely hostile all of these governments are to the mere idea of a Kurdish state.
 If they are already prepared to go this far to protest a vote, how much worse would their reaction to the creation of a new state be?